Skip to main content

 Andrew’s message is clear:

 Union strength isn’t abstract.
-It’s measured in paychecks, insurance costs, job security, dignity at work and in retirement.
+It’s measured in our paychecks, insurance costs, job security, dignity at work and in our retirement.
+Your union membership secures our dignity and respect for the work we do.